Voyage to Farland

 Voyage to Farland is reported to work on most recent Android devices with a fairly powerful CPU.
 Tested on Nexus One, Nexus 7, Droid, Droid X, Incredible, Galaxy Tab, Kindle Fire, ASUS Transformer Prime with ICS.

-The PC version has been tested on Windows XP/Vista/7, Linux version tested on Ubuntu Linux, Chrome version tested on Windows Vista and Ubuntu Linux with Chrome version 26.
+The PC version has been tested on Windows XP/Vista/7, Linux version tested on Ubuntu Linux and SteamOS.
+Both require Java 1.6 runtime or higher.
+(Steam version for Linux/SteamOS has bundled Java)

 You're a homeless wanderer searching for your long lost sister.
 But to find her you must first prove your resolve in a quest through the unforgiving Iya Gorge to find an evil witch that kidnapped children from the village.